InertialObserver/code_review_shoes/README.md

 Confirm databases are set up as expected using the psql window in bash

-Usage

 To use the app:

-Run ruby app.rb Navigate in your browser to localhost:4567
+Run ruby app.rb
+Navigate in your browser to localhost:4567

 Known Bugs